kaspervrind/gamepointdemo/README.md

 - Total revenue per currency
 - Total revenue per user
 - Total revenue per day
-o Non-EURcurrenciesareconvertedtoEURbasedoncurrent exchange rate.
+- - Non-EUR currencies are converted to EUR based on current exchange rate.
 Hardcoding the exchange rates is an acceptable approach.

 ### Notes
 In your implementation, you can assume: